 Access to powerful computational models might allow us (the problem solver) to efficiently find solutions to previously hard-to-solve problems.
 For example, SAT can be easily solved if we have know how to solve the Halting problem.
 We shall expand on this example later in this post.

 Take two problems, $O$ (an old problem) and $N$ (a new problem).
-Consider the two following situations that might arise where we would ideally like to avoid reinventing the wheel.
+Suppose we make the astute observation that the underlying mathematical structure of $N$ is similar to $O$.
+Therefore, instead of trying to solve $N$ from scratch, we can hope to somehow use $O$ to solve $N$.
+Consider the following situations of interest that might arise where we would ideally like to avoid reinventing the wheel.

-In the first case, our primary approach is to transform instances of $N$ into instances of $O$ and then use the algorithm for $O$ to solve for $N$.
-In other words, using our existing knowledge of $O$, we solve $N$ and demonstrate that $N$ is a special case of $O$.
+In this case, mathematically, we say that $N\subseteq O$^[Here, we consider $O$ and $N$ to be languages or sets of strings c orresponding to decision problems, i.e., YES/NO problems.].
+In this case, our primary approach is to transform instances of $N$ into instances of $O$ and then use the algorithm for $O$ to solve for $N$.
+In other words, if we can demonstrate that $N$ is a special case of $O$, we solve $N$ using our existing knowledge of $O$.

 Let us explore a few properties of reductions now.